tomjoht/learnapidoc/_docs/code_tutorials/docapis_code_strategies.md

 One solution to this location problem for code docs is to create an additional, third column in your layout.
 You devote the middle column to your conceptual explanation and your right column to the code.
 This way the code and the narration are juxtaposed in a way that readers can glance at the code while reading your conceptual explanations &mdash; in other words, the third column maintains the needed context between the code and explanations.
 Here's an example from Twilio showing this juxtaposed approach:

-{% include course_image.html border="true" url="https://www.twilio.com/docs/authy/tutorials/account-verification-java-servlets?code-language=Java&code-sample=code-verify-an-authy-code-7&code-sdk-version=default#sending-a-token-on-account-creation" size="750px" filename="twiliocodedocexample1" ext_print="png" ext_web="png" alt="Twilio documentation juxtaposed with the code through a third column" caption="Twilio documentation juxtaposed with the code through a third column" %}
+{% include course_image.html border="true" url="https://www.twilio.com/docs/authy/tutorials/account-verification-java-servlets?code-language=Java&code-sample=code-verify-an-authy-code-7&code-sdk-version=default#sending-a-token-on-account-creation" size="large" filename="twiliocodedocexample1" ext_print="png" ext_web="png" alt="Twilio documentation juxtaposed with the code through a third column" caption="Twilio documentation juxtaposed with the code through a third column" %}

 In this example, the conceptual content and steps appear in the middle column, the code on the right, with a dark background behind the code to create visual contrast.